UK Merger Control Update Webinar – Key takeaways

 I am a senior associate in our Competition team in London.
 My practice focuses on all aspects of EU, UK and Irish competition law and regulation, including merger control, national security filings, abuse of dominance and investigations.
 I am Irish and UK qualified.

-On 13 November 2025, Bird & Bird's UK Competition law experts Dr. Saskia King, Ariane Le Strat and Emma Bermingham, alongside guest panellist Cristina Caballero Candelario, Principal at Fingleton, and former Assistant Director of Mergers at the CMA (UK’s Competition and Markets Authority) hosted a webinar exploring the most significant changes to UK merger control following the Digital Markets Competition and Consumers Act (DMCCA).
+On 13 November 2025, Bird & Bird's UK Competition law experts Dr. Saskia King, Ariane Le Strat and Emma Bermingham, alongside guest panellist Cristina Caballero Candelario, Principal at Fingleton, and former Assistant Director of Mergers at the CMA (UK’s Competition and Markets Authority) hosted a webinar exploring the most significant changes to UK merger control following the Digital Markets Competition and Consumers Act (DMCCA), as well as other recent policy developments.

 If you missed the webinar, below is a recap of key takeaways.